[ updated August 2019]

 Stage 4: Chronic Fatigue

-Chronic fatigue syndrome is still mystifying doctors and patients.
+Chronic fatigue syndrome is still mystifying by doctors and patients.
 Its cause may be elusive in many cases, but when a patient’s medical history is consistent with Candida overgrowth this indicates a late stage of Candida.
 The good news is that unlike cancer, a late-stage for Candida isn’t fatal and in fact can respond quite well to a comprehensive treatment plan.

 Why do patients develop this profound fatigue?
 My best guess is that they have become mineral and vitamin deficient from the long-standing problem and they need aggressive Candida treatment with supplements.